IRA Charitable Rollover Now Permanent

 Frequently Asked Questions

-Q. I've already named The George Washington University as the beneficiary of my IRA.
+Q. I've already named George Washington as the beneficiary of my IRA.
 What are the benefits if I make a gift now instead of after my lifetime?

 A. By making a gift this year of up to $100,000 from your IRA, you can see your philanthropic dollars at work.
 You are jump-starting the legacy you would like to leave and giving yourself the joy of watching your philanthropy take shape.
 Moreover, you can fulfill any outstanding pledge you may have already made by transferring that amount from your IRA under this legislation as long as it is $100,000 or less for the year.

 Q. I'm turning age 70½ in a few months.
 Can I make this gift now?